 Grades 11-12, 1 Credit

 This course is designed to prepare for intermediate and advanced history courses in college by making demands equivalent to those of introductory college courses.
 The course itself is an in-depth study of American history in which students will learn to assess historical materials, their relevance to a given interpretive problem, their reliability and their importance, and to weigh the evidence and interpretations presented in historical scholarship.
 Students will also be required to take the New York State Regents Examination in United States History and Government.
 Students are expected to achieve a minimum average of 85 to remain in the course.
-If a student’s average drops below an 85, a conference will be held to discuss the student’s placement.
+If a student’s average drops below 85, a conference will be held to discuss the student’s placement.
 AP Courses offer students an opportunity to take a course taught on a college level.
 Both enrichment and college credit are available to the dedicated student.
 Intensive classroom work, independent study and research are an integral part of the classroom.
-Students must take the AP exam to receive weighted course credit: If a studen doesn’t take the exam, it’s not possible to tell if he/she learned the content one would expect of an AP course.
+Students must take the AP exam to receive weighted course credit: If a student doesn’t take the exam, it’s not possible to tell if he/she learned the content one would expect of an AP course.
 Requiring a student to take the exam ensures that the grade in the class is aligned with the student’s mastery of the course content knowledge.
 Students are expected to pay the associated College Board fee for the exam.

 Prerequisites: Have a minimum of 90% average in Social Studies or 85% average in AP Social Studies, Social